rwaldron/galileo-io/readme.md

 [![Build Status](https://travis-ci.org/rwaldron/galileo-io.png?branch=master)](https://travis-ci.org/rwaldron/galileo-io)

-## Galileo-io is fully compatible with Generation 1 and Generation 2
+## Galileo-io is compatible with Generation 1, Generation 2 and Edison

 Galileo-io is a Firmata-compatibility GPIO class for writing Node.js programs that run on the [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html).
 This was built at [Bocoup](http://bocoup.com)